xiej2520/stitched_carpet/README.md

 #### endPlatformSpawnPoint

 Change the end platform spawn location.
-Use comma-separated 'x,y,z' or 'default'.
+Use separated 'x,y,z', anything else uses default position.
 Note: this only works for going through the end portal to the end.
 Outer end gateways are configured at game launch time and it would take a lot more work to intercept that as a runtime configuration option.
 It would be relatively simple to make a standalone mod to do both.

 - Type: `string`
-- Default value: `default`
+- Default value: ``
-- Categories: `creative`, `feature
+- Categories: `creative`, `feature`

 ## License